Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 #### Rename `HorizontalStack` component to `InlineStack`

-Directional components now use `Inline` and `Block` which are defined by [CSS logical properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_logical_properties_and_values).
-This is to be consistent with other Polaris component APIs as well as wider web conventions.
+Directional components now use `Inline` and `Block` naming conventions which are defined by [CSS logical properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_logical_properties_and_values).
+This ensures consistency with other Polaris component APIs as well as wider web conventions.

 <Code
   code={{